albertattard/me/README.md

    match, in either case.
 In the event of multiple commands matching, the first one is used.
 If possible, support regular expressions so that multiple commands can be skipped with little effort.

-5. Implement end-to-end testing to verify that the application is tested from the end user's point of view.